 Exhorder is an American hardcore-inspired thrash metal band from New Orleans, Louisiana.
 Formed in 1986, the quintet embarked on an exciting, yet tumultuous journey that would bring euphoric peaks, as well as crippling valleys throughout its existence.
 With a fresh, influential sound unlike any other at the time of its inception, the Exhorder fire grew quickly in its hometown.
 Under the guidance and influence of Louisiana bands that preceded them (Shell Shock, Graveyard Rodeo, Chaos Horde), Exhorder quickly became a headlining favorite before the majority of the band had even matured to adulthood.
 Packing clubs and VFW halls, the band sought out to record its first demo, Get Rude.
 As the popularity of the band grew, they ventured out of New Orleans into regional performances, opening for hardcore legends Agnostic Front, Corrosion of Conformity, and The Henry Rollins Band.
 In 1987 with a new batch of intense music, the band re-entered the studio to record the controversial classic demo, Slaughter in the Vatican.
 From this point on, the international attention the band drew via the world of underground tape trading was undeniable.
 Exhorder suddenly were on the worldwide map!
 As fate would have it, the band broke up for the first time in early 1988 due to internal struggles.
 A reformation ensued later that year, with guitarist David Main being replaced by newcomer Jay Ceravolo.
 Exhorder set out once again to pursue its vision.

 A reunion with The Law lineup in 2001 saw two local New Orleans area shows with nothing more to follow.
 In 2009 the same lineup saw reformation yet again, with the intention of the band doing a proper follow up to The Law.
 Band popularity had skyrocketed from where they left off in 1993, which was evident in their billing on the 2010 Rock Hard Festival in Gelsenkirchen, Germany.
-Playing third to last before Accept and Kreator, the band drew immense interest and were televised live on Rockpalast!, and the hungry audience cemented the demand for Exhorder’s resurgence.
+Playing third to last before Accept and Kreator, the band took the stage before a rabid crowd and were televised live on Rockpalast!.
+The hungry audience cemented the demand for Exhorder’s resurgence.
 Sadly, the following year bassist Frankie Sparcello died unexpectedly.
 After their brother in music was to rest, the band proceeded to honor the existing bookings with Seth Davis on drums, and Jorge Caicedo on bass, as well as returning bassist Jason VieBrooks for the very last shows.
 Once again, internal struggles plagued Exhorder.
 As a result, Kyle and Jay left the band, resulting in Exhorder‘s dormancy until 2017.

 Legends grow over time, and new generations emerge to keep them alive!
-With the demand of Exhorder at an all time high, the band set out once again to finish the job they had not yet completed.
+With the demand of Exhorder at an all-time high, the band set out once again to finish the job they had not yet completed.
 Signing with All Independent Service Alliance, the band put together a top-shelf lineup including savvy veteran bassist Jason VieBrooks, explosive drummer Sasha Horn (Forbidden), and virtuoso guitarist extraordinaire Marzi Montazeri (Philip H. Anselmo & the Illegals, Heavy as Texas).
 Exhorder set out on a series of club shows and festivals to immense interest.
-A deal with the Nuclear Blast was quickly inked, and in 2019 Exhorder finally released the album of their dreams, Mourn the Southern Skies.
-Rave reviews from critics and fans saw the band’s popularity increase yet again, and the band set out on the road to packed venues and large festivals.
+A deal with the Nuclear Blast label was quickly inked, and in 2019 Exhorder finally released the album of their dreams, Mourn the Southern Skies.
+Rave reviews from critics and fans saw the band’s popularity increase yet again, and Exhorder set out on the road to packed venues and large festivals.
 Still, the internal struggles would surface again.
 In February of 2020 guitarist Vinnie La Bella left Exhorder for good, so the band set out as a quartet for the first time.
 A direct support tour slot in front of Overkill was merely weeks away, therefore the band toiled intensely in rehearsals to prepare for the tour.
 Live reviews of the tour and audience reaction proved that the hunger for this band by the public continues to grow.
 As the world currently waits out the COVID-19 pandemic, Exhorder is taking advantage of the down time by writing incessantly.
 With pre-production for the follow up to Mourn the Southern Skies in full swing, expect a new release and rescheduled dates for 2021, with full tours in tow.
+Exhorder is currently self-managed, with new business relationships currently in negotiations.
 As the old saying goes, you can’t kill bad grass!
-Follow the band on social media and their website through the links below:
+Social media and booking links below:

 ”There was a time when the only things most metal fans knew about EXHORDER were that they sounded like, you know, that other band, and that they wrote bad things about the Pope.
 Roughly 53 minutes after you press play on "Mourn the Southern Skies", the most important thing to know about EXHORDER is that they've just made one of the finest metal records of 2019.“